m0ngr31/EPlusTV/README.md

   <img src="https://i.imgur.com/FIGZdR3.png">
 </p>

-Current version: **2.0.23**
+Current version: **2.1.0**

 # About
-This takes ESPN/ESPN+, FOX Sports, and MLB.tv programming and transforms it into a "live TV" experience with virtual linear channels.
-It will discover what is on, and generate a schedule of channels that will give you M3U and XMLTV files that you can import into something like [Jellyfin](https://jellyfin.org), [Channels](https://getchannels.com), or [xTeVe](https://github.com/xteve-project/xTeVe).
+This takes ESPN/ESPN+, FOX Sports, Paramount+, and MLB.tv programming and transforms it into a "live TV" experience with virtual linear channels.
+It will discover what is on, and generate a schedule of channels that will give you M3U and XMLTV files that you can import into something like [Jellyfin](https://jellyfin.org) or [Channels](https://getchannels.com).

 ## Notes
 * This was not made for pirating streams.
 This is made for using your own credentials and have a different presentation than the ESPN, FOX Sports, and MLB.tv apps currently provide.